-Slava is a pastor of a Baptist church and the director of Gospel and Reformation, a ministry that translates and publishes sound theological resources into Russian.
+Slava is the director of Gospel and Reformation, a ministry that translates and publishes sound theological resources into Russian.
 HeartCry began supporting Slava in November of 2011.
 Belarus is a ‘restricted’ nation concerning the gospel and church planting.
-As a result the church there faces many obstacles.
+As a result, the church there faces many obstacles.

 Testimony of Conversion

 I was born in the Soviet Union in 1977.
-My family was atheistic, just as every other family during that time.
+My family was atheistic, just like every other family during that time.
 God, especially Jesus Christ, was never a subject of our family conversations.
-In school we were taught that all religion was worthless.
+In school, we were taught that all religion was worthless.

 Calling to & Description of Ministry

-The story goes back to early 1990s of the last century.
-I was converted in 1992 and from the very beginning I was involved in Christian ministry.
+The story goes back to the early 1990s of the last century.
+I was converted in 1992 and from the very beginning, I was involved in Christian ministry.
 Let me briefly tell my story.